Australia

 Shortly after this was announced, we undertook a survey amongst C-suite executives from Japan’s leading publicly-listed companies, to determine their views on this and other initiatives to elevate women into executive roles and to further empower women in Japan.

 One question asked “By 2030, can your company realistically attain the goal to have 30% of the executive roles held by suitably qualified women?”
 In June 2023, 23% answered ‘Yes’ and 77% ‘No’.
-Asked again in our recent survey in May 2024, there was a 5% increase in responses to ‘Yes’ reaching 28%.
-Subsequent questions found much of this 5% increase attributable to increased attention and strategies towards developing leadership paths for women in these companies over the past year.
+Asked again in May 2024, there was a 5% increase in responses to ‘Yes’ reaching 28%.
+Where subsequent questions identified much of this 5% increase attributable to increased attention and strategies towards developing leadership paths for women in these companies over the past year.
+However, our most recent survey in May 2025, found a 1% decrease in responses to ‘Yes’ from 2024, down to 27%.

 LAOS